“Your work is under copyright

 can issue your certificate is the Copyright Office.
 You will still need to wait

 several months for your certificate of registration to arrive in the mail.

 Copyright.gov is The official web site of the United States Copyright Office.
 It

-is a good resource for infromation about Copyright.
-The following excerpt was
+is a good resource for information about Copyright.
+The following excerpt was taken

 What Is Copyright?

 grounded in the U.S. Constitution and granted by law for original